From Seafloor Mapping to Geological Processes: New Insights in Marine Geomorphic Features Using High-Resolution Acoustic Imaging Techniques

 Dec.
 5 - Dec.
 9, 2011

 American Geophysical Union Publications

-Gardner, James; Armstrong, Andy; and Mayer, Larry A., "From Seafloor Mapping to Geological Processes: New Insights in Marine Geomorphic Features Using High-Resolution Acoustic Imaging Techniques" (2011).
-Center for Coastal and Ocean Mapping.
+Gardner, James V.; Armstrong, Andy; and Mayer, Larry A., "From Seafloor Mapping to Geological Processes: New Insights in Marine Geomorphic Features Using High-Resolution Acoustic Imaging Techniques" (2011).
+Fall Meeting, American Geophysical Union (AGU).
 1296.